 ‘Look up and away from the keys, and you will play with greater inspiration.
 Neglect of this is the cause of much of the crippled playing one hears’.

 Liszt benefitted tremendously from performing in this way and successfully conveyed the romantic image he worked so hard to cultivate.
 However, for those mere mortals who have since made the concert platform their home over subsequent generations, playing from memory has indeed been the cause of much misery.

-Today a concert pianist cannot be taken seriously unless he or she plays everything without the score and many students are frequently perplexed as to how to sucessfully memorise pieces.
-Those taking amateur music exams are not required to play from memory but if you are preparing for a school concert or music festival it’s a good idea to be brave and perform without the music as it tends to give a more polished performance and shows you really ‘know’ your piece.
+Today, a concert pianist ideally needs to play without the score, and many students are frequently perplexed as to how to sucessfully memorise pieces.
+Those taking amateur music exams are not required to play from memory, but if you are preparing for a school concert or music festival, it’s a good idea to be brave and perform without the music as it tends to give a more polished performance and shows you really ‘know’ your piece.

-3. It’s best not to rely solely on digital memory (i.e through the fingers) alone.
+3. It’s best not to rely solely on digital memory, that is, through the fingers alone.
 This is one way to come unstuck during performance.
 A better idea is to have a thorough knowledge of the work’s structure particularly the harmonic structure.
 Study it methodically and intellectually even before you start memorising.

 4. You will benefit from knowing the piece aurally, digitally and mentally before you work on the interpretation.
-One tip I always find useful when memorising is to concentrate on the interpretation and on ‘hearing’ the music in my mind, epecially focusing on the way it affects me emotionally.
-By doing it this way you will never forget anything.
+One tip that I always find useful when memorising is to concentrate on the interpretation and on ‘hearing’ the music in my mind, epecially focusing on the way it affects me emotionally.

-Under pressure, our memory sometimes lets us down so do make sure you have many practice performances without the score before your ‘big’ concert.
-Good luck and happy memorising!
+Under pressure, our memory sometimes lets us down, so do make sure you have many practice performances without the score before your concert.